b-pub/evoimage-gl/README.md

 Acknowledgements

-Thanks to Roger Alsing for sharing is initial code in Dec 2008.
+Thanks to Roger Alsing for sharing his initial code in Dec 2008.
 Also thanks to Michael Dougherty for his comments.

 Code originally written January 2009.